Radiotherapy and pregnancy

 Radiotherapy is never given to the pelvic area during pregnancy.

-Your doctor may advise you that chemoradiation is the best treatment for you.
-If your pregnancy is early, they may recommend you think about ending the pregnancy.
+Your doctors may advise that chemoradiation is the best treatment.
+If you are in early pregnancy, they may recommend that you think about ending the pregnancy.

 This information was produced in partnership with Mummy's Star.